robotastic/trunk-recorder/README.md

 |         |          |               |        | *Additional elements can be added, they will be passed into the `parse_config` method of the plugin.* |

- - **plugins** - an array of JSON objects that define the different plugins to use.
-Refer to the [Plugin System](notes/PLUGIN-SYSTEM.md) documentation for more details.
-The following options are used to configure each Plugin:
-   - **library** - the name of the library that contains the plugin.
-This can be left blank if the plugin is in the main trunk-recorder codebase.
-   - **name** - the name of the plugin.
-This name is used to find the `<name>_plugin_new` method that creates a new instance of the plugin.
-   - *Additional elements can be added, they will be passed into the `parse_config` method of the plugin.*

 ### talkgroupsFile